Thursday, December 18th is the last day to place orders for Christmas delivery.

 Color: ruby red

-Bouquet: alluring, with aromas of blackberry, loquat jam, and raspberry jelly that combine with elegant sensations of tobacco and a sweet-fresh note made up of licorice, candied cedar, and cocoa powder
+Bouquet: seductive, with aromas of blackberry, medlar jam, and raspberry jelly that combine with elegant sensations of tobacco and a sweet-fresh note made up of licorice, candied cedar, and cocoa powder.

 Taste: silky, sweet, and savory tannins mark the balance between a broad and enveloping entry and a vertical, long, and refined finish, characterized by delicate notes of rose petals and black tea.